CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-4.md

 ]
 ```

-If you use the portal or Azure CLI to apply that template, it will be converted to this:
+If you use the Portal or Azure CLI to apply that template, it will be converted to REST call like this:

 ```
 PUT